 Imagine that your game is a ladder or a stair.
-Each step is a stage in your business conversion funnel, and to move to the next step, they have to perform certain actions, reach certain milestones or spend a certain amount of time.
+Each step is a stage in your business conversion funnel.
+To move to the next step, users have to:

 Do you know which actions, milestones, or key points of interest your players have to do to move forward in each step of your game?

-You may think this is a dumb question, but many apps and game developers get lost when trying to define these steps or actions.
+You may think this is a dumb question.
+Many apps and game developers get lost when trying to define these steps or actions.
 It is not because they don’t know which actions, but this is a tricky question; usually, what developers think is a simple action or an easy milestone.
 When users have to do it during their gameplays, they get completely lost.

-Only then, you’ll be able to divide them into several stages in your retention funnel and start elaborating and applying strategies/methodologies to ease the “pain” in these points.
+Only then, you’ll be able to divide them into several stages in your retention funnel.
+After that, elaborate and apply strategies & methodologies to ease the “pain” in these points.

 Then, Optimize your Critical Actions & Define the Retention Timeframes

 If you find that your list of critical actions is too big, or you can’t totally identify if all the actions you listed are truly critical, there are a few questions you can ask yourself:

 - What value does that give to my players?